Trailay-s-AU-mods/Town-of-Trailay-Modding-Us/README.md

 =====================================

-(global) Bait - After you die, your killer will automatically self report your body
+(global) Bait - After you die, your killer will automatically self report your body - **in progress as role**

 (imp) Disperser - diperse everyone to random vents